Calor Gas: History

 In 1934, Ritchie Gill, a Cornishman who had been working in the US, returned to England.
 He spotted an opportunity for a product successfully used in America – liquefied petroleum gas.
 Gill coined the name Calor Gas and in January 1935 he set up Modern Gas & Equipment Co.
 Ltd, based in London.
 In August 1935 the trade was transferred to the Calor (Distributing) Co.
 Limited.

 The business expanded as people in rural areas of the UK realised the benefits of this new fuel – LPG.
 So by 1939 the company had six offices in the UK: a head office in London and five regional offices.
 Calor (Scotland) had been founded and in Ireland, Calor gas was being distributed by Messrs.
 McMullen Ltd., which was later purchased by Calor.

 In 1947, there was an exceptionally hard winter which led to a major change in the way that Calor was distributed.
 Up to this point Calor had been relying upon rail transport for the distribution of the LPG.
 Calor signed a contract with PX (Carriers) Ltd., to deliver cylinders by road.

 The first wholly owned filling plant was built at Saxham, near Bury St. Edmunds, Suffolk and a further two filling plants were built in the 1950s to give Calor even wider coverage.
 These two plants were at Millbrook near Southampton (1956) and Port Clarence near Middlesbrough (1959).
 The Millbrook filling plant was closed in 2001; however the sales and service centre remains, selling gas and gas appliances.

 The 1950s saw the introduction of the Flavel B500 cooker, which used Calor gas; it became a great success story with caravan owners and smaller households.

 1956 saw the birth of Calor's industrial division and installation of the first "bulk propane" tank at the Meredith & Drew biscuit factory in Newmarket.

 In 1963 Calor Ltd. was formed.
 1966 saw a new head office being acquired in Slough, which led to over 300 employees moving into this location.

-In 1967, Calor was granted a Royal Warrant for the supply of liquefied petroleum gas to Her Majesty the Queen.
-The company was later granted a second Warrant, this time for supplying Her Majesty Queen Elizabeth The Queen Mother.
+In 1967, Calor was granted a royal warrant for the supply of liquefied petroleum gas to Elizabeth II.
+The company was later granted a second Warrant, this time for supplying Queen Elizabeth the Queen Mother.

 In 1969 the Imperial Continental Gas Association acquired all the shares in the Company that it did not already own.